dslotter/HamPi/SECURITY.md

 security vulnerability.
 This should include project name (HamPi or HamPC) plus version information for the distribution.
 If the vulnerability is in the HamPi / HamPC sources itself, reference the source code file and/or git commit information or release tag.
+Also include the specifics of the vulnerability and/or reference any external sources, such as CVE number or weblinks.

 Reporting a vulnerability which is confirmed by staff will result in reporters receiving a credit plus a HamPi sticker being mailed to